Dirkster99/AvalonEditHighlightingThemes/README.md

 - [MLib](https://github.com/Dirkster99/MLib), or
 - [MUI](https://github.com/firstfloorsoftware/mui)

-and takes advntage of WPFs way of defining and using themes ('Dark', 'Light', 'True Blue'...) with XAML etc.
+and takes advantage of WPFs way of defining and using themes ('Dark', 'Light', 'True Blue'...) with XAML etc.

 ## Generic Highlighting Theme